onecommons/unfurl/docs/quickstart.rst

   .. literalinclude:: ./examples/quickstart_service_template.yaml
     :language: yaml

+Here we declare a few abstract resources: a service to run the container, a Postgres database, and a web application as the public root of the blueprint, along with some :std:ref:`inputs` to parameterize the blueprint.
+The parts of the blueprint that are not abstract are specific to our actual application: the container image we'll use and the environment variables it expects.
+In the next step we'll instantiate those abstract types with implementations appropriate for the environment we're deploying into.

 Step 3 Instantiate your blueprint
 ---------------------------------

-Now we have a model that we can customize for different environments.
+Now that we have a model, we can customize for different environments.
 In this example, let's suppose there are two types of environments we want to deploy this into:

-* a production environment that deploys to AWS and using AWS RDS database
+* A production environment that deploys to AWS that installs the app on EC2 compute instance and deploys an AWS RDS database.
-* a development environments that runs the app and Postgres as services in a Kubernetes cluster.
+* A development environment that runs the app and Postgres as services on a local Kubernetes cluster.

 Let's create those environments, along with a deployment for each: